After reassessment of the decision to ban climbing on Uluru, Elders have now decided to keep the climb open indefinitely.

 In a final move, the Elders announced that climbers will receive a ‘special souvenir’ after completing the climb.
 Each climber will be given their very own piece of the rock to take home.
 This will only be made available to those who choose to climb.
 The Elders have nick-named these souvenirs, ‘boomerang rocks’, which they say will bring ‘luck’ to the climbers and eventually bring them back to Uluru again with a new found respect.

-Well if you made it this far, you should that this article is 100% gammon.
-This is 100% satire.
+Well if you made it this far, you should know this article is 98% gammon.
+This is a satire piece.
 There has been no change to the Uluru climb decision.
 Any tears that are collected will simply be bottled for our own refreshment.
-So cheers to white salty tears!

 If you enjoyed this satire story, you might be excited to know that Pat Dodson is planning to form his own Indigenous militia group.